Rath2601/core_java/README.md

 2. Directly retrieving an element by index O(1) (efficient random access to elements).
 3. Array of a parent class can have its subclass elements but its not vice versa.
 4. final -->  prevents reassigning the array reference but doesn’t make the array itself immutable.
+5. elements inside an array are always mutable.

 ```
 final int[] arr = new int[2];
 arr = new int[2]; // this is not possible
 ```
+---
 ### **List** :

 1. Allow duplicates.
 2. Insertion order is maintained.
 3. Can have null values.
 4. Allows elements to be accessed/inserted/deleted by their position.
+---
 ### **ArrayList** : (equivalent to vector, but unsynchronized)

 1. Resizable-array implementation of the List interface. (stores element in contiguous memory list)